dreamscaperia/ModusToolbox_URL_Modifier/README.md

 c) Support ModusToolbox 2.x and hopefully later.

+d) The tool only helps you restore accessibility to the GitHub content of ModusToolbox.
+If you need to use any other content of ModusToolbox (when the variable CyRemoteManifestsOverride is touched by you), you have to uninstall it first or you might see more issues coming.

-d) The tool is provided AS IS.
+e) The tool is provided AS IS.
 There is NO WARRANTY.